-In this article, we’ll explain that investment mistake and what you can do to avoid it.
+In this article, we’ll explain that mistake and what you can do to avoid it.

 Avoid This Mistake With Your Traditional or Roth IRA

-Many people are making a simple error when they fund a brokerage account: They’re leaving their funds in a temporary settlement account without actually taking the additional step of investing the money.
+Many people are making a simple error when they fund their brokerage accounts: They’re leaving their funds in a temporary settlement account and not taking the additional step of actually investing the money.

 When you open an account, it should follow a predictable pattern: You open the account, you fund the account and then you choose your investments.

-It’s that last step on the right in this graphic from Fidelity Investments that people are forgetting!
+It’s that last step (shown on the right in the image below) that people are forgetting!

 Understanding the Problem

 When you open a brokerage account, the money you transfer to the account “lives” in a settlement fund until you choose to put it into this investment or that.